WPN-XM/software/README.md

 The repository contains recipes for configuration and management of third-party software components.

-- The main repository fetched during the creation of the installers.
+- This (monolithic) repository is fetched during the creation of the installers.
 - It ships configs, scripts and additional files to configure and manage an installed component.
 - This enables use use to
   - include configs for the software assets into the offline installers to configure them out-of-the-box,